 Three key ingredients make up these rich and creamy mashed potatoes.
 You’ll never make mashed potatoes another way again.
 They’re also a great slow cooker mashed potato recipe.

 It’s perfect rich and creamy mashed potato weather.
 Warm sunshine on my shoulders.
 Brilliant shades of red and orange falling from the trees.
-Ohio weather gets a lot of flak and I’ll be dishing it out, too, when it is bitter cold in March.
+Ohio weather gets a lot of flack and I’ll be dishing it out as well when it is bitter cold in March.
 But right now?
 I’m singing the praises of my little Buckeye state.
-Oh, gorgeous Ohio weather, how I love you.
-Please don’t end.

-And another must-have Thanksgiving side dish?
-Mashed Potatoes.
+And another must-have Thanksgiving side dish to go with your turkey?
+Mashed Potatoes and gravy.
 Rich and creamy mashed potatoes.

 What makes our mashed potatoes creamy?

-- Heavy Whipping Cream.
+Heavy Cream.
 I know many of you cringed when you read that ingredient.
 We’re not talking health food here.
 We’re talking Thanksgiving comfort food.
-And to get the potatoes super creamy, you should definitely use heavy whipping cream.
+And to get the potatoes super creamy and rich, you should definitely use heavy whipping cream.

 Choosing the right kind of potato is important, too.
 There’s waxy potatoes, starchy potatoes and some in between.
 For perfectly textured mashed potatoes, you’re going to want to choose a starchy potato such as Russets.
 They may also be called Idaho or bakers.
 These potatoes will fall apart when you bake them, but whip up fluffy, drinking in all of that wonderful butter and milk.